dbaber/TicTacToe/README.md

 api_1  | HTTP::Server::PSGI: Accepting connections at http://0:5000/
 ```

-There will be quite a bit of output as all the Perl depenedencies are installed.
-When all is said and done we should
+There will be quite a bit of output as all the Perl dependencies are installed.
+When all is said and done we should have
-have a `tictactoe_api` docker image built for our Dancer2 REST API backend and an `api` service defined in
+a `tictactoe_api` docker image built for our Dancer2 REST API backend and an `api` service defined in docker-compose as
-docker-compose as well.
-Make note of these names because they can then be used to run various commands with both
+well.
+Make note of these names because they can then be used to run various commands with both `docker-compose exec` and
-`docker-compose exec` and `docker run`.
+`docker run`.

 ## Run the Application Locally

-After the docker image is initialy built then we may want to start things up by running the following command so as not
+After the docker image is initially built we may want to start things up by running the following command so as not to
-to have to wait for the image to build in subsequent runs.
+have to wait for the image to build in subsequent runs.

 ```
 $ docker-compose up